open-edge-insights/eii-core/common/libs/ConfigMgr/README.md

 ```

-Overriding feature of ConfigMgr will be used in orchestrated scenarios including CSL and Kubernetes.
+Overriding feature of ConfigMgr will be used in orchestrated scenarios including Kubernetes.

 ## Broker Usecase